 This winter Sangria is fabulous for Christmas parties and dinners.
 The color is festive and the available fruits in December are a perfect compliment!

-I found a gorgeous tub of huge fresh cranberries as well as a big fat pomegranate while shopping at my Whole Foods Market.
+I found a gorgeous tub of huge fresh cranberries as well as a big fat pomegranate while shopping.
 I knew some of each would end up in my Sangria as well!

 As a matter of fact, I am gifting a few interestingly shaped jars of Winter Sangria over Christmas…It makes a great hostess or food gift!
 I bet a few people in your life would LOVE a jar of homemade Christmas Sangria vs a plate of cookies 😉